 How many of us hunt for the perfect texts to teach “text structure” and end up just banging our heads against the wall?
 It’s because texts are more complex than five simple structures.
-I’ve been thinking about this and tried out a new analogy with a group of students today – text structures are like buildings.
+Below I describe an analogy I’ve started using with students to get beyond this problem.

 A building has a purpose (to be a home or place to live for a family, to serve as a temporary structure as in a portable at a construction site, to be a grocery store where we can be food and other items, to be a place of worship where people of a particular religion can come together, etc.).